alluri1/graphql-api/README.md

 2. POST
    Create a pokemon by name.
-Uses BeautifulSoup to retrieve the info of that Pokemon.
+Uses info from beautifulsoup extraction.

    {
    "name" : "Bulbasaur"